aefremis/high_frequency_order_prediction/README.txt

 Guidlines for repo :

-Place main_efood.R and auxiliary_efood.R in the same directory.
+Place main_scriptd.R and auxiliary_functions.R in the same directory.
 Execute code setting as working directory the source file location with the source data csv file there as well.

 Dependencies :